-Economist William Nordhaus Named Recipient of the 2020 Moynihan Prize
+Economist William Nordhaus Named Recipient of the Next Moynihan Prize

-On October 8, 2020, in Washington, DC, the American Academy of Political and Social Science (AAPSS) will award the 2020 Daniel Patrick Moynihan Prize to economist William Nordhaus.
+The American Academy of Political and Social Science (AAPSS) will award the next Daniel Patrick Moynihan Prize to economist William Nordhaus.
 The Moynihan Prize is awarded annually to a leading policy-maker, social scientist, or public intellectual whose career demonstrates the value of using research and evidence to improve the human condition.

 Nordhaus’s pioneering work has been foundational to worldwide efforts to address climate change.
 He was the first macroeconomist to take seriously the notion that climate can be influenced by human behavior and that human action and economic policy can influence climate.
 He has gone on to develop influential models that examine the consequences of climate policy interventions on the global economy.

-“Nobelist Bill Nordhaus is an easy choice for this year’s Moynihan Award,” said AAPSS President Kenneth Prewitt.
+AAPSS President Kenneth Prewitt said, “Nobelist Bill Nordhaus is an easy choice” for the Moynihan Award.
 “Moynihan was an early and powerful voice on issues that the nation’s leaders were not yet taking seriously.
 After decades of warnings from natural scientists, the country needed a social science voice alerting us that climate change was coming after our society and economy.
 Nordhaus has been that early and powerful voice, bringing the climate alarm from the science section to the front page.”

 Nordhaus studied at Yale University as an undergraduate and completed his PhD in Economics in 1967 at the Massachusetts Institute of Technology.
 He has been a professor at Yale University since 1973.
 He has been a member of the Brookings Panel on Economic Activity since 1972, and from 1977 to 1979 he was an economic advisor to President Jimmy Carter’s administration.